Fes is a historic city with an immense, labyrinthine medina: the largest car-free urban area in the world.

 For ultra luxury, opt for the Sahrai Suite.
 It has a terrace which has a huge glass door that you can open to allow fresh air.
 There’s also a sun lounger and a table with some chairs where you can have an al fresco breakfast.

-Speaking of breakfast, it is optional and you can get it for $21 USD (quite pricy for Morocco, but it may be worth it if you don’t want to venture outside the hotel bright and early in search of breakfast).
+Speaking of breakfast, it is optional and you can get it for $21 USD.
+This is quite pricy for Morocco, but it may be worth it if you don’t want to venture outside the hotel bright and early in search of breakfast.

 Palais Ommeyad Suites & Spa